Proa: Early Western proas

 In the late 19th century and early 20th century, many in Europe and America became interested in the proa.
 Western boat builders such as R. M. Munroe and Robert Barnwell Roosevelt (Theodore Roosevelt's uncle) reflected its influence.
 Into the 20th century, the proa was one of the fastest sailing craft that existed.
 The proa design is still the basis for many boats involved in speed sailing.

 The first well-documented Western version of the proa was built in 1898 by Commodore Ralph Middleton Munroe of the Biscayne Bay Yacht Club.
 Yacht-design giant Nathanael Herreshoff, a friend of Munroe, may have also had an interest in the project.
 A small model of the Anson-Brett proa is collected at the Herreshoff Marine Museum in Rhode Island; its maker is uncertain.

 Over the following years, Munroe built several more.
-They were all destroyed by the mid-1930s, when a severe hurricane leveled Munroe's bayside boatshop.
+They were all destroyed by the mid-1930s, when a severe hurricane levelled Munroe's bayside boatshop.
 At least two of his designs were documented in articles in The Rudder, as was one by Robert B. Roosevelt.
 Small proas may have been brought back to the United States in the late 19th century, but documentation is sparse.
 Munroe and Roosevelt appeared to be the first two builders to adapt the proa to Western building techniques.